 2020.
 Reassessing the third person pronominal “copula” in spoken Israeli Hebrew.
 Linguistics 58:6 ► pp. 1807 ff.

 2014.
 Tails.
 In Corpus Pragmatics, ► pp. 304 ff.

 VAN ROOY, BERTUS

-This list is based on CrossRef data as of 15 march 2021.
+This list is based on CrossRef data as of 26 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.